TonyPhipps/SIEM/Risk-Based-Alerting/Overview.md

 # Base Risk Scoring
 The following are recommended risk scores for a setup where a RR triggering creates a new event and can assign a score to it.
-- 1 - Informational - Innocence is Plausible (Common user behavior)
+- 1 - Informational - Innocence is Likely (Common user and/or admin behavior)
 - 2 - Low - Innocence is Plausible (Uncommon for users, common for admins)
-- 4 - Medium - Innocence is Plausible (Rare for users, uncommon for admins)
+- 4 - Medium - Innocence is Questionable (rare for users, uncommon for admins)
 - 8 - High - Innocence is Unlikely (Probably evil for users, rare for admins)
 - 16 - Critical - Innocence is Impossible (Known Evil)